kaigelee/SANet/README.md

   <img src="figs/SANet_r.png" alt="overview-of-our-method" width="800"/></br>
   <span align="center">An overview of the basic architecture of our proposed Scale-Aware Network (SAFCN). </span>
 </p>
-SCE and SFF blocks are responsiable for selective context encoding and feature fusion, respectively.
+:smiley_cat: SCE and SFF blocks are responsiable for selective context encoding and feature fusion, respectively.